abhishekarya1/Hash-Define-myNotes/content/rest/security.md

 ```

 - the contents of a JWT are visible to everyone
+- claims can be private too (have names that have no meaning)
 - can be passed in header, body or as a query param
 - we can pass it as `Authorization: Bearer <jwt_token>`